Elius94/react-photo-sphere-viewer/README.md

 ### Plugins
 To use the standard plugins provided by the original library, you need to pass the `plugins` prop to the component.
 The prop is an array of plugins.
 Each plugin can be a constructor or an array of constructor and options.
 To include them in the component, you need to import them directly from the "react-photo-sphere-viewer" package.

+> The only "third-party" plugin that is supported is the "Lensflare" plugin.
+To use it, you need to import it from the "react-photo-sphere-viewer" package.

 ```jsx
 import { ReactPhotoSphereViewer, CompassPlugin, MarkersPlugin } from 'react-photo-sphere-viewer';